silverstripe/silverstripe-omnipay/README.md

  * Enter credit card details on site.
 Some gateways allow entering credit card details to a form on your website, and other require users to visit another website to enter those details.
 This is also known as "on site" vs "off site" credit card processing.
 It is sometimes possible to emulate on site processing using an iframe containing the off-site payment page.

 To see what features are supported, visit: `your-site-url/dev/payment`.

-## Documentation

-See DonationPage.php for a working example.

 ## Responsibilities